Maeyourz/DSA-SQL-PROJECT-/README.md

 As mentioned earlier, the data was extracted from the Digital SkillUp Africa Learning Management System.
 ## Data Transformation & Loading
 Data transformation was carried out in SQL Server.
 This included correcting data types—for instance, converting date fields stored as strings back to proper date formats and changing the Order_ID column from Smallint to Int to accommodate larger volumes.
 Additionally, missing values in the Profit_Base_Margin, Profit, and Unit_Price columns were handled using SQL queries to ensure data completeness and consistency.
+# Checking for null values in "PROFIT, PRODUCT BASE MARGIN and UNIT PRICE COLUMNS"
+              select * from [KMS Sql Case Study]
+              Where Product_Base_Margin Is NULL Or Profit is NULL Or Unit_Price is NULL